Field General

 5) BEGIN GAME.

-• The games need to start on the scheduled time and not early.
+• The games need to start on the scheduled time and NOT early.

 • Interact with players and encourage them.
+Have fun and set the tone!

 • Monitor wristbands throughout the game.
 Make sure that no unregistered people are getting into the game.
 This is one of the most important duties for liabiltiy reasons.